SBJung/SBJung.github.io/index.md

         </div>
         <div class="project-desc-center">
           <p class="project-summary">
             We developed a RL environment for autonomous driving using the commercial simulator IPG CarMaker, incorporating realistic vehicle dynamics.
 A TD3-based control policy was trained to handle continuous steering and throttle inputs.
+This work demonstrates the potential of learning-based driving in high-fidelity simulation and lays the foundation for future multi-agent and complex scenario extensions.
           </p>
         </div>
       </div>